 The last point leads us smoothly into investigating top countries for Citizenship by Investment programs.

 Disclaimer: Below we quote the latest sums and figures, but they can be changed by the country government departments responsible for the Citizenship by Investment arrangements.
-We therefore do not guarantee that they will be current at all times.
+We therefore do not guarantee that they will be always current.

 Antigua and Barbuda: Citizenship by investment from $100,000

 Considering all the key factors mentioned above, Antigua and Barbuda ranks among one of the best Citizenship by Investment Programs available.
-We’re sure you want to learn why!
+But before you invest and get citizenship, we’re sure you want to learn why!

 Antigua and Barbuda citizenship comes with several chief benefits

 - Strong passport.
-With a passport power rank of 25 in June 2019, the citizenship of Antigua and Barbuda gets you easy access to over 130 countries, including the entire EU and the UK.
+With a passport power rank of 25 in June 2019, the citizenship of Antigua and Barbuda gets you easy access to over 130 countries, and before you ask: does Antigua and Barbuda passport allow visa-free travel to European countries?
+The answer is yes, this includes the entire EU and the UK.

 - CARICOM membership.
 Antigua and Barbuda is also a member of CARICOM, a union of 15 Caribbean countries created with an objective to promote economic ties.